raspberrypilearning/make-crumble-sparkle-creature/en/step_3.md

-## Connecting the Sparkles
+## How to connect the Sparkles

-In the Getting started with Crumble project we learned how to connect up a Crumble Sparkle to the Crumble controller board by connecting the Crumble's positive output to the Sparkle's positive input, negative output to negative input and the Crumble's 'D' terminal to the Sparkle's 'D' terminal input.
+To connect a Crumble Sparkle to the Crumble controller board, you use crocodile clip cables to connect:
+1. The Crumble's positive output to the Sparkle's positive input
+1. The Crumble's negative output to the Sparkle's negative input
+1. The Crumble's D terminal to the Sparkle's D terminal input

 --- task ---

-Connect a Sparkle to your Crumble controller as we did in the Getting Started with Crumble project.
+Connect your first Sparkle to your Crumble controller:

 [[[connect-single-sparkle]]]